humdrum-tools/humdrum-documentation/rep/pc/index.md

  Rests are represented by the single letter \`r\'.

- Barlines are represented using the \"common system\" for barlines \-- see [**barlines**](barlines.rep.html).
+ Barlines are represented using the \"common system\" for barlines &mdash;
+ see [**barlines**](barlines.rep.html).

 ## FILE TYPE ##